jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 their shareholders affiliates
-profits, ransomware groups have demonstrated a remarkable ability to evolve their tactics.One such recent evolution was snapshotted in the MOVEit incident, where threat actors64 used a zero\- day attack (a previously unknown
+profits, ransomware groups have demonstrated a remarkable ability to evolve their tactics.
+One such recent evolution was
+snapshotted in the MOVEit incident, where threat actors64 used a zero\- day attack (a previously unknown